 - Eliminate dated quality initiatives.

 - Prompt providers to make their electronic health records interoperable.

-Despite all this coming down the pipe this year, a recent survey of 451 doctors and insurance executives conducted by Quest Diagnostics found that health care has made little progress toward the coming mandate to value based care reimbursement since 2017 and may even have gone backwards.
-Among those surveyed, more than 67% said they believe the U.S. has a fee-for-service system and not a value based care system.
+Despite all this coming down the pipe this year, a recent survey of 451 doctors and insurance executives conducted by Quest Diagnostics found that health care has made little progress toward the coming mandate to value-based care reimbursement since 2017 and may even have gone backward.
+Among those surveyed, more than 67% said they believe the U.S. has a fee-for-service system and not a value-based care system.
 This is an increase of almost 5% over the previous year’s findings.

-This survey mirrors previous findings from a joint value-based care study brought by Humana and American Academy of Family Physicians.
-This survey found that less than 9% of family physicians believe that quality expectations are doable under value based care models.
-Additionally, only 17% of physicians claimed to be extremely familiar with the concept of value based care.
+This survey mirrors previous findings from a joint value-based care study brought by Humana and the American Academy of Family Physicians.
+This survey found that less than 9% of family physicians believe that quality expectations are doable under value-based care models.
+Additionally, only 17% of physicians claimed to be extremely familiar with the concept of value-based care.